A Lesson to Learn: Skechers U.S.A. Inc. (SKX)

 SKX’s Market Performance

-SKX stocks went down by -4.18% for the week, with a monthly drop of -11.07% and a quarterly performance of -6.78%, while its annual performance rate touched -20.30%.
-The volatility ratio for the week stands at 3.45% while the volatility levels for the past 30 days are set at 3.15% for Skechers U.S.A.
-Inc. The simple moving average for the period of the last 20 days is -5.64% for SKX stocks with a simple moving average of -13.71% for the last 200 days.
+SKX stocks went up by 1.60% for the week, with a monthly drop of -5.64% and a quarterly performance of -5.57%, while its annual performance rate touched -16.47%.
+The volatility ratio for the week stands at 3.74% while the volatility levels for the past 30 days are set at 3.33% for Skechers U.S.A.
+Inc. The simple moving average for the period of the last 20 days is -1.24% for SKX stocks with a simple moving average of -11.77% for the last 200 days.

 Analysts’ Opinion of SKX